Skip to content

 You can apply if:

-• you wish to make eligible improvements to the physical appearance of your shop front, ie the outside of your business premises
+• you wish to make eligible improvements to the physical appearance of your shop front, meaning the outside of your business premises

-• a full list of eligible elements is contained within the guidance note at pages three to five
+• a full list of eligible elements is contained within the guidance note at pages four to five

 Funding application process